fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 - Are immutable and non-moving (i.e. no updates for the chart itself are received unless the `.chart.version` is changed).
-- Are cached for the lifetime duration of the Helm operator pod.
+- Are cached for the lifetime duration of the Helm Operator pod.
 - Are shared between `HelmRelease` resources making use of the same chart and version.
 - Require a custom `repositories.yaml` to be [mounted and imported](#authentication-and-certificates)